What Happens When A Debtor Pays A Petition Debt Below £5,000?

 The making of a bankruptcy order at a final hearing is at the discretion of the court.
 In practice, the court will not normally make a bankruptcy order when the sum due on the petition is less than the bankruptcy level.

 However, the conduct of the debtor throughout the course of his or her dealings with the creditor is relevant.
 If payments made prior to the petition being heard appear to be a cynical attempt by the debtor to avoid a bankruptcy order, it may well still be possible for the order to be granted.
 Also relevant may be long periods of time with no payment from the debtor.

 It is also worth noting that the petitioning creditor’s legal costs cannot form part of the petitioning debt upon which a bankruptcy order is sought.
-It is not possible to supplement the debt in the pending action by adding to it the costs of the pending action.
 From Re a debtor (no 20 of 1953) 1 WLR 1190 “since these costs had not been finally taxed and the amount had not been inserted in the order until after July 17, it was impossible for the petitioning creditor to say that the whole of the debt upon which she founded her claim had existed as a debt available for bankruptcy purposes”.
-Therefore, it would be wrong to add the costs in this case onto the debt so as to bring the level up to the bankruptcy level.